 Get Them a Pet

-Getting your child a pet is such an effective ways of establishing responsibility.
+Getting your child a pet is such an effective way of establishing responsibility.
 Get a pet like a dog that requires a lot of attention and responsibility.
 Your child will need to learn to make time for feeding and walks, etc. They might need help at first if the dog is willful and disobedient.
-In this instance, you need to think about making use of a trainer in Los Angeles.
+In this instance, you need to think about making use of a trainer.
 This will help the dog to understand its place and become more obedient.
 It can then return to your child, and you can continue with the responsibility training.
 If the dog is disobedient at the start, it may affect your child’s enthusiasm for taking care of it.

 Let Them Make Decisions